Frequently Asked Licensing Questions

 How do I change my name?

-You will submit a copy of a legal document reflecting the name change.
-Please include your current name, telephone number, and license number.
-The Board office will accept the following legal documents as proof of a name change:
+You will need to submit a copy of the legal document reflecting the name change.
+Please also include the following information: Current name in the system, what your name is being changed to, your RN/LPN/APRN/NP license number, updated e-mail address, and phone number.
+The Board will accept the following legal documents as proof of a name change:

 - Marriage Certificate